First Steps and Program Information

 As you and your lender discuss your situation, these different DPA options, combined with the different loan-to-value structures and the mortgage insurance premiums, should be reviewed.

 Fannie and Freddie products offers minimum mortgage insurance coverage that is lower than mortgage insurance coverage outside of the DPA program, which offsets most of the interest rate differential.
 Your lender should be able to provide you the interest rate and PITI payment (including mortgage insurance) comparisons between the HOME PLUS program and a standard mortgage in which you provide the down payment and closing costs.
 You can then determine your best course of action.

 Pre-Purchase Homebuyer Education

 One of the borrowers must complete a pre-purchase homebuyer education course prior to the loan closing.
 It is recommended the borrower completes this course as early in the process as possible as valuable information on the buying and borrowing process will be covered.
-The homebuyer education requirement may be met by taking a pre purchase homebuyer education course through a HOME PLUS approved online provider OR in person through a HUD certified homebuyer education provider.
-Click here to download the list of approved providers.
-The course completion certificate is good for one year.
+The homebuyer education requirement may be met by taking a pre-purchase homebuyer education course through a HOME PLUS approved online provider OR in person through a HUD certified homebuyer education provider.
+Click here to download information and the list of approved providers.

 Home Plus - Pre-Purchase Homebuyer Education Video